 Shipment - A shipment is a single movement of goods, commodities, or products from an establishment to a customer or to another establishment owned or operated by the same company as the originating establishment (e.g., a warehouse, distribution center, or retail or wholesale outlet).
 Full or partial truckloads are counted as a single shipment only if all commodities on the truck are destined for the same location.
 If a truck makes multiple deliveries on a route, the goods delivered at each stop are counted as one shipment.
 Interoffice memos, payroll checks, or business correspondence are not considered shipments.
 Shipments such as refuse, scrap paper, waste, or recyclable materials are not considered shipments unless the establishment is in the business of selling or providing these materials.

 Standard Classification of Transported Goods (SCTG) - The commodities shown in this report are classified using the SCTG coding system.
 The SCTG coding system was developed jointly by agencies of the United States and Canadian governments based on the Harmonized Commodity Description and Coding System (Harmonized System) to address statistical needs in regard to products transported.
 The SCTG employs a five-digit numbering system, the structure of which is hierarchical consisting of four levels.
 (See (link to SCTG site) for more information on the SCTG coding system.)
-The SCTG system was used in the 1997, 2002, and 2007 iterations of the CFS; the Standard Transportation Commodity Code (STCC) coding scheme maintained by the Association of American Railroads was used in the initial CFS in 1993.
+The SCTG system was used in the 1997, 2002, 2007, and 2012 iterations of the CFS; the Standard Transportation Commodity Code (STCC) coding scheme maintained by the Association of American Railroads was used in the initial CFS (1993).